emw7/flexms/README.md

 Content:

 - Array util: common and frequent operations on arrays.
-- I18n utils: minimal i18n stuff that could be used and needed by who does not need all the i18n
-  framework implemented in the platform-i18n.
+- Lang: common and frequent operation concerning Java language.
 - Map utils: common and frequent operations on maps.
-- Mappers: transformations from a type to another type:
+- Mappers: transformations from a type to another type.
-    - Boolean: mapping from and to boolean.
-    - Map: mapping from and to map.

 **STATUS**: GA
 **Dependencies**: /